geode-sdk/docs/tutorials/popup.md

 };
 ```

-`Popup` contains one pure virtual member function: `setup`, whose parameters are the class template arguments.
-This function is called at the end of `Popup::init`, which initializes all the relevant `FLAlertLayer` members and adds a background and a close button.
-This abstracts away a lot of boilerplate and makes creating complex popups simple.
+`Popup::init` abstracts away a lot of boilerplate and makes creating complex popups simple, by initializing all the relevant `FLAlertLayer` members and adding a background with a close button.

 **This is the recommended way to create complex popups in Geode**, although as with question popups, this is not an interoperability concern and as such **you can do what fits your case**.
 If you are porting an existing mod that uses some other setup and it works just fine, no need to change it unless you want to make the codebase more easily refactorable.